arekpaterak/simulated-jellyfish-population/README.md

-# simulated-jellyfish-population
+# Simulated jellyfish population
-A discrete simulation of a jellyfish population in a marine environment.
+A discrete agent-based simulation of a jellyfish population in a marine environment.